 - Number of successful payments — Helps to identify customers who have made several successful purchases and may be candidates for loyalty-based segments.

-- Average order value - Filters customers by the average dollar amount spent when making transactions.
+- Average order value — Filters customers by the average dollar amount spent on non-subscription payments.

 - Net payments — Filter all customers by the net payments made, including all subscription and non-subscription payments.